mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ---
-title: Centralization, Decentralization, and Internet Standards
+title: "Internet Consolidation: What can Standards Efforts Do?"
-abbrev: Centralization
+abbrev: Internet Consolidation and Standards
 docname: draft-nottingham-avoiding-internet-centralization-latest
 date: {DATE}
 category: info